abstruse020/nvim_packer_config/README.md

 - LSP zero is not working, I have not debuged it properly but looks like some problem related to `mason`.

-- For latex you need to install TexLive first, then install tree-sitter-cli and zathura (pdf viewer, just install using apt).
+- For latex you need to install TexLive first, then install tree-sitter-cli and zathura (pdf viewer, installed using apt).
 [Good repo for commands](https://jdhao.github.io/2019/03/26/nvim_latex_write_preview/)